solana-labs/solana-web3.js/packages/addresses/README.md

 Whenever you need to validate an arbitrary string as a base58-encoded address, use the `address()`, `assertIsAddress()`, or `isAddress()` functions in this package.

+### `ProgramDerivedAddress`

+This type represents the tuple of a program derived address and the bump seed used to ensure that the address, as derived, is not found on the Ed25519 curve.

+Whenever you need to validate an arbitrary tuple as one that represents a program derived address, use the `assertIsProgramDerivedAddress()` or `isProgramDerivedAddress()` functions in this package.

+### `ProgramDerivedAddressBump`

+This type represents an integer between 0-255 used as a seed when deriving a program derived address.
+The purpose of this value is to modify the derivation enough to ensure that the derived address does not find itself on the Ed25519 curve.

 ## Functions

 ### `address()`